CCBDA-UPC/Assignments-2025/Lab03.md

 Add your answers to README.md.

-Use the **private** repo named *https://github.com/CCBDA-UPC/2025-3-xx*.
-It needs to have the `README.md` file with your responses to the above questions.

 Make sure that you have updated your local GitHub repository (using the `git`commands `add`, `commit` and `push`) with all the files generated during this session.

 **Before the deadline**, all team members shall push their responses to their private *https://github.com/CCBDA-UPC/2025-3-xx* repository.